Task Planning with a Weighted Functional Object-Oriented Network: Experiments

-First, we show that we can obtain optimal task trees suitable for the NAO robot to prepare tea, mashed potatoes, and ramen noodles.
-In order to improve the overall success rate of each activity, the task tree algorithm is expected to iterate through several values of $M$ to then determine the optimal $M$ that balances the effort performed by the robot as well as the human assistant.
-We show the best overall success rates in the graph shown in Figure \ref{fig:SR} to show how success rates increased as we increased $M$.
-As observed from the numbers, the chances of success significantly improve as more steps are delegated to the human assistant.
-Based on the success rates assigned to the NAO robot's universal FOON, the values of $M$ that were ideal for balanced human-robot manipulations were $M$ = 1, $M$ = 2, and $M$ = 3 for the tasks of mashed potatoes, ramen noodles, and tea-making respectively, as even though some of the robot's primitives have questionably low success rates, it will still be able to execute the task tree on its own.
-Within the supplementary material, the task trees contain the same number of units labelled as ``human-executable" as $M$.
+Firstly, we show that we can obtain optimal task trees suitable for the NAO robot to prepare tea, mashed potatoes, and ramen noodles.
+To improve the overall success rate of each activity, the algorithm is expected to iterate through several values of $M$ to determine the ideal $M$ that balances the effort required from the robot and the human assistant.
+We show the best overall success rates in the graph as Figure \ref{fig:SR} to show how success rates increased as $M$ increases; the chances of success significantly improve as more steps are delegated to the human assistant.
+Based on the success rates assigned to the NAO robot's universal FOON, the values of $M$ that were ideal for balanced human-robot manipulations were $M = 1$, $M = 3$, and $M = 3$ for the tasks of mashed potatoes, tea-making, and ramen noodles respectively (whose success rates are highlighted in red in Figure \ref{fig:SR}).
+Although some primitives have questionably low success rates, it will still be able to execute the task tree.
+Within the supplementary material, the task trees have the same number of units labelled as ``human-executable" as $M$.

-\subsubsection{Executing the Optimal Task Trees}
+\subsection{Executing the optimal task trees}